StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 Which confirm the fact that the second rules will trigger an evaluation of the regular expression for all the http request (where there is an http user agent).

+Information about the structure of the signature is also available in ``rules.json``.
+It is less human friendly but follow the evolution of Suricata detection engine more closely.
+This output is for example used by the :ref:`Suricata Language Server <suricata-ls>` to build advanced analysis of the signatues file.

 Rules profiling
 ---------------